Commonjava/indy/user/hosted-repositories.md

 * One for hosting snapshots in the CI group
 * One repository group to tie the hosted repositories together with public repository proxies and provide a single URL for resolving artifacts

-AProx simplifies this a bit by allowing you to configure hosted repositories to store release artifacts, snapshot artifacts, or **both**.
+Indy simplifies this a bit by allowing you to configure hosted repositories to store release artifacts, snapshot artifacts, or **both**.
 It's not enough to completely eliminate this tedium (check out the [Autoprox add-on](autoprox.html) to completely eliminate this tedium), but in these environments every little bit can help.

 #### Flexible storage locations (directories)

 Perhaps you have filled your disk with proxied remote artifacts.
 Perhaps you need a RAID array to host your new hotness and make sure nothing happens to it.
-Perhaps you've got a networked filesystem and a ton of AProx instances around the globe that all share the same hosted artifacts.
+Perhaps you've got a networked filesystem and a ton of Indy instances around the globe that all share the same hosted artifacts.
 Perhaps for *some* of your hosted repositories, you want to make sure their content is as safe as safe can be, for the next 10 years or more...while for others, their content could go up in a puff of smoke tomorrow without prompting much more than a slight shrug.

 There are any number of reasons why you might need to specify where you store hosted artifacts.
-With AProx, you can configure each hosted repository to store its artifacts on a different disk if you want to.
+With Indy, you can configure each hosted repository to store its artifacts on a different disk if you want to.

 ### How to Setup a Hosted Repository